vds2212/vds2212.github.io/beginner2master.md

 You know the mistyping you did and why your text has changed or your cursor has moved.

-You are using more and more the Vim standard features.
+You are using more and more the Vim standard features, in particular you start to use the count modifier (e.g. `4e`)

 You know in which program you are and switching mindset (you can start to use the old programs again)